What does the Bible say about different sexual positions?

 If spouses are committed to one another’s pleasure, nobody goes to sleep disappointed.
 I don’t have to be concerned with getting mine, because my spouse is thinking of adventurous ways to enjoy what God has given us.
 And when someone is intent on getting their delight by being a delight . . . well, it just doesn’t get any better than that!

-Anyone planning on using various sexual positions should be aware that research has shown that some positions can cause a higher occurrence of penile fractures which will require immediate medical attention.
+Anyone planning on using various sexual positions should be aware that research has shown that some positions can cause a higher occurrence of penile fractures which will require urgent medical attention.
+The “Woman on top” and “doggy style” are the two sex positions that most often cause penile fracture.

 1. The phrase “with her”also occurs in 2 Samuel 13:20.
 Earlier Amnon had raped his sister in 2 Samuel 13:11-14.
 In verse 20 the forced sexual intercourse is referred to as “with her.”